Tasarinan/Ufoco/docs/development/backlog.md

 - [x] User can change rank via gui - nothing fancy yet
 - [x] Right now tasks without RANK can't be sorted

-## DONE As a new User I want to have a nice startpage, that I know what I need to do next and bond emotionally

 ## DONE Task-Change throws Error, if Task has an URL in it's headline

 ## DONE As a User I want the buttons to represent the state of Akiee, that I what view I am seeing rigth now.